If your baby is born with

 stuffy nose forces your child to breathe through the mouth.
 This dries out the

-mucous membranes and increases the chance of an upper respiratory infection.
+mucous membranes and increases the chances of an upper respiratory infection.

-If you have more concerns about your chance of having another child
+If you have concerns about your chances of having another child with

-with Down syndrome, talk with your doctor or a genetic counselor at this time.
-You may want to discuss
+Down syndrome, talk with your doctor at this time.
+You may want to discuss how